PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Using only F, E, i (not f, e)
-    - [F] was used for a fully bent joint, [i] was used to achieve a slightly bent joint, and [E] was used for a straight extended joint. [f] and [e] were avoided.
+    - [F] was used for a fully bent joint, [i] was used to achieve a slightly bent joint, and [E] was used for a straight extended joint. [f] and [e] were avoided because of the vagueness involved in their interpretation.
-    - [i-i-i] was used when the finger was meant to look rounded (i.e. “O” handshape)
+    - [i-i-i] was used when the finger was meant to look rounded (e.g., in the “O” handshape)

 - Finger tuckedness
-    - For consistency within a particular handshape group (a baseline handshape and its derivations) a somewhat arbitrary decision was made for certain handshapes that have multiple documented possibilities for finger tuckedness (e.g. L handshapes with fingers 3,4,5 flexion as F-F-F, these non-selected fingers ‘tucked under,’ vs. with F-F-E, the non-selected fingers in a fist shape but the distal joints ‘untucked’).
+    - For consistency within a particular handshape group (a baseline handshape and its derivations), a somewhat arbitrary decision was made for certain handshapes that have multiple documented possibilities for finger tuckedness.
+For example, the 'L' handshape could be produced with the non-selected fingers (fingers 2 (middle), 3 (ring), and 4 (pinkie)) 'tucked under' and fully flexed (their flexion would be coded as F-F-F), or with those fingers in a fist shape but with the distal joints 'untucked' (which would be coded as F-F-E).
     - In some cases, this decision was based on the available images of the handshape.
-    - Note that searches for these handshapes may include finger flexion values of F-F-F and F-F-E for a broader range of instances of the handshape, or be narrowed down to one or the other for more specific instances of a particular configuration.
+    - Note that we plan that searches for these handshapes may include finger flexion values of F-F-F and F-F-E for a broader range of instances of the handshape, or be narrowed down to one or the other for more specific instances of a particular configuration.
     - Note the exception of baseline “A” and “modified-A”, whose only distinction is the tuckedness of the fingers.

 - Variations of Y-derived handshapes
-    - For consistency with baseline “Y”, which is coded with a neutral abduction (<) of finger 4, Y-derived handshapes (e.g. combined-ILY & combined-Y+U) maintain this abduction value for finger 4.
+    - For consistency with baseline “Y”, which is coded with a neutral abduction (<) of finger 4, Y-derived handshapes (e.g., combined-ILY & combined-Y+U) maintain this abduction value for finger 4.
 However, variations exist with an adducted, or ‘upright’ (=), finger 4 or with a fully abducted ({) finger 4 (in the case of combined-ILY, both fingers 1 & 4 adducted (=) or fully abducted ({))

 - Criteria for adduction
     - The criteria for full adduction (=) are slightly different for fingers 1-3 as compared to finger 4, with that of finger 4 being less strict.